Olivierlu1/lofi-labs/README.md

 From now on, just make sure you are in your virtual environment when developing in lofi-backend.
 - To activate virtual environment: `source mypython/bin/activate`
 - To deactivate virtual environment: `deactivate`

+#### Running Back End Server Locally
+1. Make sure you are in the lofi-backend folder: `cd lofi-backend`
+2. Set FLASK_APP environment variable to server.py, the location of the Flask server.
+For MacOS: 'export FLASK_APP=server.py`
+3. Run flask server: `flask run`
+4. Go to http://127.0.0.1:5000/ to view in browser

 ## Pull Requests Procedure
 To make a change to this repository, open a pull request - make sure you are not pushing directly to master!
 First, your code changes should be on a branch (ex, "elise-icons-update") other than master.
 To create a pull request: